-As announced on December 6, 2022, the Company entered into a sale and purchase agreement with the Seller to acquire the Thailand upstream oil producing portfolio of Busrakham Oil and Gas Limited ("BOAGL"), with an effective date of September 1, 2022.
-On March 22, 2023, the Mubadala Acquisition closed and the Company paid \$10.4 million in initial consideration plus contingent consideration of up to an additional US\$50 million, contingent upon certain upside benchmark oil price scenarios in 2022, 2023, and 2024.
-Such contingent consideration is capped at a maximum of \$50 million.
+As announced on December 6, 2022, the SPV entered into a sale and purchase agreement with Mubadala Petroleum to acquire the Thailand upstream oil producing portfolio of Busrakham Oil, with an effective date of September 1, 2022.
+On March 22, 2023, the Mubadala Acquisition closed and the SPV paid US\$10.4 million in initial consideration.
+The Mubadala Acquisition also included contingent consideration of up to an additional US\$50 million, contingent upon certain upside benchmark oil price scenarios in 2022, 2023, and 2024.
 Contingent payments have been recorded at estimated fair value.
+As at September 30, 2023, none of the contingent consideration was payable.

-The Mubadala Acquisition has been accounted for as a business combination under IFRS 3 Business Combinations.
+The Mubadala Acquisition has been accounted for as a business combination under IFRS 3 - Business Combinations ("IFRS 3").
 The preliminary purchase price allocation, based on the best information available on March 22, 2023, is as follows: